Havik (1808 ship): Peter Proctor

 Peter Proctor, Bouner, master, first appeared in online records when on 30 December 1810 she sailed from Gravesend with the West Indies fleet, bound for St Kitts.
 After her return in 1811 she sailed for Malta and Smyrna.

-On 27 September 1822 Peter Proctor, Brown, master, ran ashore on the lower part of the Knock Sand.
+On 27 September 1822, Peter Proctor, Brown, master, ran ashore on the lower part of the Knock Sand.
 She was gotten off after having discharged part of her cargo, and arrived in the Thames.
 She was returning from St Petersburg with a cargo of tallow and hemp when she grounded.
 She was stuck for three days, but was gotten off with the assistance of the revenue cutter Fox, Lieutenant St. John, and two fishing vessels.
-Lieutenant St. John was awarded £120 pounds for the service.
+Lieutenant St. John was awarded £120 for the service.

-On 26 July 1825 Peter Proctor was at Dominica when a major hurricane hit the island.
+On 26 July 1825, Peter Proctor was at Dominica when a major hurricane hit the island.
 The hurricane sank or damaged many vessels there.
 Peter Proctor rode out the gale without injury.

-On 26 June 1828 Peter Proctor, Black, master, ran aground at Skanör med Falsterbo as she was sailing from London to St Petersburg.
+On 26 June 1828, Peter Proctor, Black, master, ran aground at Skanör med Falsterbo as she was sailing from London to St Petersburg.
 She was gotten off.
-She then put int Carlsham to discharge and effect repairs.
+She then put into Carlsham to discharge and effect repairs.